 Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

-Located at the very southern end of Australia’s Great Barrier Reef, Agnes Water and 1770 are nothing short of PARADISE and boast many fun-fuelled activities suited for all sorts of travelers and for people of all ages!
+Located at the very southern end of Australia’s Great Barrier Reef, this destination is nothing short of PARADISE and boasts many fun-fuelled activities suited for all sorts of travelers and for people of all ages!

-How long do I need in Agnes Water?
-I recommend spending anywhere from 2 days to 1 week exploring and enjoying all that Agnes Waters and Seventeen Seventy has to offer.
+I recommend spending anywhere from 2 days to 1 week exploring and enjoying all that Agnes Waters and 1770 has to offer.

 Agnes Water and Seventeen Seventy is approximately a 1.5-hour drive north of Bundaberg and a 1.5-hour drive south of Gladstone on Australia’s East Coast

-It’s best to have your own vehicle to visit Agnes Water as public transportation options are far and few between.
+It’s best to have your own vehicle to visit as public transportation options are few and far between.

 17 AWESOME THINGS TO DO IN AGNES WATER & 1770

-It’s best to start your adventures in the main town of Agnes Waters and work your way from Springs Beach in the south and then follow the coast to the north to where you’ll end up at Bustard Bay Lookout, the northernmost tip of 1770.
+It’s best to start your adventures in the main town and work your way from Springs Beach in the south and then follow the coast to the north to where you’ll end up at Bustard Bay Lookout, the northernmost tip of 1770.